 WRKF informs and entertains its audience through local, national and international news and cultural programming.

-WRKF’s 28,000-Watt signal reaches a 60-mile radius around Baton Rouge depending upon terrain.
+WRKF’s 28,000-Watt signal reaches a 60-mile radius around Baton Rouge.
 That’s why you hear WRKF in Lafayette, Hammond, Ponchatoula, New Iberia, Morgan City, Opelousas, south of LaPlace and even in Woodville, MS.

-WRKF was the first community-licensed public radio station news, information and classical music station based in Baton Rouge.
+WRKF was the first community-licensed public radio station based in Baton Rouge.
 The station launched on January 18, 1980.
 Initial programming was typical for a community-based public radio station of that time and included classical music, jazz, folk, big-band standards, and NPR news.
 The studios were in a temporary building at the transmitter site on Frenchtown Road.
 In 1986, the station moved to its current location on Valley Creek Drive in the city.